securesauce/precaution-beta/docs/initial_setup.md

 You can run static code analysis of Python source code using Bandit: https://github.com/PyCQA/bandit

-and for source code in Go using Gosec: https://github.com/securego/gosec
+and for source code in Go use Gosec: https://github.com/securego/gosec

 ## Setting up a Branch Protection Rule